enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	during the 84 blocks of time, we alternate OFF and ON auditory signal In the second column its for the dummies
-	In the rest of them, it's the values of the different predictors Betas

-What does LTI means?
+	In the rest of them, it's the values of the different predictors Betas What does LTI means?
 	LInear time invariant model
-Why would we convolve the LTI to the X? #reformulate
+Why would we convolve the LTI to the X?
 	Because the neural activation of every voxel is always expressed in HRF.
 So if the Y changes because of a X.Beta(say, 0,3), it will always be express in the shape of the HRF

 	![[Pasted image 20220705085447.png]]
-What is autocorrelation? #unclear
+What is autocorrelation?
 	In our case, its when the variance of a voxel, correlates with the variance of this voxel, but over time.
 This means, after 1s, the prob that the intensity of the e-errort and e-error-t-1 are similar is pretty high, meaning they autocorrelates.
 In our case, autocorrelation is not important because we consideror that the error values (that are not explained by the design matrix) are not correlated.
 The error is normaly distributed (gaussian)

 ### Talk 7: Part 2 Statistical Analysis

-Why do we add Ones columns to the  X design Matrix?
+Why do we add Ones columns to the  X design Matrix? #fmriquestion
+	It's the intercept that models the offset
 We convolve the HRF with the BOLD signal to get one column per conditions. #unclear (looks plain out false) Because it is.
 Mofo.

-How do we convolve a signal time point ?
-(Think one point with an intensity) into a Hemodynamic Signal.
-	1. We  split the input into different intermediate signals (with diffre)
-	2. You scale the intermediate inputs by the intensity of the input.
-	3. Let's say there's 3  intermediate input.
-THey all get assign a HDR funcion.
-So we have 3 HDR function, seperate by different time frame
-	4. In the end, we just sum all of those intermediate response to have the shape of the final response

 Why is there (mathematically) a large dependency between regressors? #unclear
 	talking about regressors modelling the phsyical parameters like 6 heads If we change the x2 values, we will change the B2 value (so that the x2 and x1 are uncorrelated aka 90deg), but to predict the y vector we'll have to change the x1 as well.
 	![[Pasted image 20220701110708.png]]
 questions: Why do we use Identity matrix for the e whats kind of values are in the design matrix?
 For example?
-What does covariance means? #unclear

- Why do we have to do Convolution with  HRF?
-	 Because even when we apply a short signal, we always get a long response 4-6 s and we have to model every signal as such

-Why is there noise in the low frequency range of our measured signal? #unclear
+Why is there noise in the low frequency range of our measured signal? #fmriquestion
 	Because the sampling rate is so low we cant detect high frequencyies.
 This creates a low frequency.
 Basically its due to: Aliasing and/or the way we sample data
 How do we get rid of low frequency?
 	By applying a high pass filter.